svmiller/eh6127/lab-scripts/ols-diagnostics.md

 (1985)](https://www.sciencedirect.com/science/article/abs/pii/0304407685901587).
-I can’t really say this with 100% certainty (because you won’t know until you can see it for yourself) but it’s often the case that older analyses that report “robust” standard errors are Huber-White (“HCO”) standard errors and “heteroskedasticity-robust” standard errors in newer analyses are HC3 standard errors.
+I can’t really say this with 100% certainty (because you won’t know until you can see it for yourself) but it’s often the case that older analyses that report “robust” standard errors are Huber-White (“HC0”) standard errors and “heteroskedasticity-robust” standard errors in newer analyses are HC3 standard errors.
 That’s at least a heuristic I’ve picked up from my experience.